fxgst/azle-react/README.md

 ## 💡 Tips and Tricks

-- When developing remotely, navigating to the canister's frontend in the browser will not work.
+- When developing remotely, navigating to the canister's frontend in the browser might not work, develop locally instead.
-Use `curl` on the command line instead, or develop locally.

 - Note that you might need to disable CORS in your browser to make backend calls from `localhost`.
 For example, for Chrome, run `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`